U.S. Relations With China

 More information about China is available on the China Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The People's Republic of China assumed the China seat at the United Nations in 1971, replacing Taiwan, and is a permanent member of the UN Security Council.
-Over the years, China has become increasingly active in multilateral organizations in particular through the United Nations.
-China and the United States work closely with the international community to address threats to global security, including North Korea and Iran's nuclear programs.
+Over the years, China has become increasingly active in multilateral organizations, particularly in the United Nations and in various regional fora.

 More information about China is available from the Department of State and other sources, some of which are listed here: